Scorpiion/vane/README.md

 ```

 ### Vane's server.dart file
-With Vane you don't have to worry about writing a dart/web server, you focus on writing your controllers/handlers
+With Vane you don't have to worry about writing a dart/web server, you focus on writing your
-and Vane serves your handlers.
-All you need to do is to make sure they are in the same library
+controllers/handlers and Vane serves them for you automatically based on your @Route annotations.
-and that you start the serve function.
+All you need to do is to make sure they are in the same library and that you start the serve function.

 ### Hello World with a Vane handler
 ```dart